Peakboard/peakboard.github.io/_tutorials/04-en-excel-tut.md

 ![image_1](/assets/images/Tutorial/Excel/TutorialExcel_05.png)

+> ### Important Note!
+>
->    **Important note!** If you want to start freshly with Peakboard and want to use Excel data, it is best to first try to include the Excel file as a fixed resource.
+>If you want to start freshly with Peakboard and want to use Excel data, it is best to first try to include the Excel file as a fixed resource.
 This is the easiest way to get the data.
 Then there is no need to  configure a Bridge.
 The (dynamic) access via the Bridge is then traced later.
 This makes it possible to achieve initial, demonstrable success even faster, especially at the start.